This post provides information about all the best things to see and do at Fisherman's Wharf.

 Needless to say, you'll find this site right next to Pier 39 off the Embarcadero and Powell Street.
 For more information, take a look at our comparison of San Francisco boat tours.

 TIP: Some cruises are included with the Go City San Francisco pass.

 It is very easy to visit Alcatraz from the general area of Fisherman’s Wharf.

 You can easily see The Rock from the Wharf and, by strolling down the Embarcadero, you’ll be at Pier 33 in no time for a ferry ride to Alcatraz.

-That being said, you'll need to book tickets for Alcatraz in advance (recommended 90 days prior to the desired date of visit), especially when the summer season is fast approaching.
+That being said, you'll need to book tickets for Alcatraz in advance (recommended 90 days prior to the desired date of visit), especially when summer months are fast approaching.

 To learn more about the history of Alcatraz and how to get there, check out our blog posts Things to do in San Francisco: Learn about Alcatraz.

 If you can't manage to book a ride to Alcatraz, chances are you'll at least be lucky enough to find a cruise around the island.

 Although only one tour company is allowed to visit Alcatraz Island, several boat tour companies offer trips which will take you even closer to the infamous site.

 Check out our post on Alcatraz Cruises for more information.